 Several business publications publish rankings of sustainable companies each year.
 Here are some of these lists:

-- Free investing app Public provides a list of sustainable stocks and funds grouped into themes like “Green Power” and “Women in Charge.”
-You can learn more here or sign up directly
+- Free social investing app Public provides a list of sustainable stocks and funds grouped into themes like “Green Power” and “Women in Charge.”
+Learn more here

 - Barron’s and ESG mutual fund manager Calvert rank the 100 most sustainable U.S. companies every year using 230 indicators.
 You can see the complete list here (requires subscription)

 - Just Capital ranks America’s largest publicly traded companies on just business behavior

 - The Wall Street Journal publishes a list of the world’s most sustainably managed companies